 - Crown Crates

-- Gold Coast Bazaar (Trade Bars currency)
+- Gold Coast Bazaar (for Trade Bars)

-Dyeing Outfits
+Dyeing Outfits in ESO

 Dye unlocks are account-wide and tied to achievements.
 Check your Collections to see available dyes and unlock requirements.